 Because more and more children participate in preschool programs, kindergarten is no longer the first school experience for many children.
-Today, many five-year-olds not only receive more educational opportunities, but they also experience more social, emotional, and physical activities.
-Many children are used to a full-day program and may seem ready for a full day of kindergarten.
-In addition, the increasing number of single-parent families also means that more parents may seek a full-day kindergarten program to better accommodate work schedules and provide a more consistent learning and care environment for their children.
+Today, many five-year-olds not only receive more educational opportunities, but they also experience more social, emotional and physical life activities.
+Many are used to a full-day program and are ready for a full day of kindergarten.
+Furthermore, the increasing number of single parent families also means that more parents may seek a full-day kindergarten program to better accommodate work schedules and provide a more consistent learning and care environment for their children.

 Finally, interest in academic preparation to ensure later school success has created a demand for early school programs.
 Full-day kindergartens appear to have many advantages to school districts and to parents.
 However, to be effective, both half-day and full-day programs must be geared to the development young children.
 Full-day programs designed to push children to learn academic skills before they are really ready are likely to backfire.

 Many states are now developing guidelines for children ages six and younger based on the National Association for the Education of Young Children’s (NAEYC) list of “developmentally appropriate practices.”
 The major challenge facing kindergarten is to provide developmentally and individually appropriate learning environments for all children who are legally old enough to attend kindergarten.
 Because children entering kindergarten vary widely in maturity, teachers need to provide several levels of learning experience for each activity.
 For example, a “trip to the store” can provide a language experience, a math lesson and a science lesson: The language experience is making a grocery list; the math lesson is measuring the ingredients that the children buy; and the science lesson is the discussion about what happens when the ingredients are mixed and baked.